 The FHSU Center staff is available for individualized consultations to help teachers plan lessons and examine resources for integrating economic education into their curriculum while addressing the Kansas State Curriculum Standards.

-For more information please visit kcee.wichita.edu or councilforeconed.org.
+For more information about conferences and activities, you may contact Felix Albl or visit kcee.wichita.edu or councilforeconed.org.